sytnax-erorr/Object-detection-test-with-react/README.md

 # Object-detection-test-with-react

-**Note**:
-	1. We are hitting the apis on an avg every 4-7 sec, so there is little delay in the detected screen.

 **URLs**:

 1. App URL - **https://aspiringcvengineer.xyz:8000** **(Tensorflow.js + React.js - Custmized the code only to detect 3 Classes)**